PoyBoi/requirementsHelper/README.md

 llama-index-llms-huggingface             0.4.2          0.4.2           Up to date
 ```

-In the output above:
+In the output above (_the following colors will show up in your command line, please imagine them here_):
-- Yellow indicates a package with a different version than required.
+- `Yellow` indicates a package with a different version than required.
-- Red indicates a package that is missing or not installed.
+- `Red` indicates a package that is missing or not installed.

 ## 🤓 Contributing